nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/LIST_USECONTEXT.md

 # Listing Animals from the Database

-Now it's time to get the animals data from the API and then refactor the **`AnimalCard`** component to display the live data instead of it being hard-coded.
+Now it's time to get the animals data from the API and build the JSX for representing each animal object as HTML.

 ## Animal List